 For the purpose of this tutorial, we use the server that resides in the same LAN as the Viewer.
 Hence the private IP address (192.168..).
-In your scenario the server may be located in a different place, so you'll need to specify the correct IP address or DNS name and make sure that the server is accessible to the Viewer.
+It is most likely that in your scenario the server is located outside the network (i.e. on the Internet), so you'll need to specify the correct IP address or DNS name and make sure that the server can be accessed by your Viewer and Hosts.

 - The server has been added to your servers list.
 Now you'll be able to select it from the dropdown menu when signing in (see below).
 Click OK:

 Step 4: Sign in on the Server and enable address book sync